+- The PAL-ID - The PAL licensee identity from the auction results. - The User Registration ID (UR-ID) that corresponds to the above PAL licensee identity. - The PAL initiation date - The PAL termination date - The FCC license area identifier (e.g. FIPS identification number for a census tract). - The FCC frequency channel identity (identification numbers) corresponding to a 10 MHz frequency channel; this identifier is independent of the actual frequency allocation. - The vertex points that define the PAL census tract area boundaries. - License validity status information on a PAL license. - Any channel assignment information associated with this PAL - R2-SPU-04: PPA: A PAL Holder shall register a PAL Protection Area (PPA) with the Holder's selected Managing SAS.
+The PAL shall be identified by the PAL-ID.

+The PAL Holder shall provide the following information to the Managing SAS:

 - a.
-The PAL-ID - b.
-The PAL licensee identity from the auction results. - c.
-The User Registration ID (UR-ID) that corresponds to the above PAL licensee identity. - d.
-The PAL initiation date - e.
-The PAL termination date - f.
-The FCC license area identifier (e.g. FIPS identification number for a census tract).

-- g.
-The FCC frequency channel identity (identification numbers) corresponding to a 10 MHz frequency channel; this identifier is independent of the actual frequency allocation. - h.
-The vertex points that define the PAL census tract area boundaries. - i.
-License validity status information on a PAL. - j.
-Any channel assignment information associated with this PAL

-R2-SPU-04: PPA

-- a.
-A PAL Holder shall register a PAL Protection Area (PPA) with the Holder's selected SAS, which shall be the Managing SAS for the PAL holder. - b.
-The PAL Holder shall provide the following information to the Managing SAS: - i Proof of ownership (or valid lease) of a valid PAL as indicated by the PAL-ID. - ii A Cluster List of registered CBSDs whose protection area is within the PPA. - c.
-The Managing SAS shall further register the following information for the PPA: - i The user identifier (User Registration ID (UR_ID)). - ii The PAL-ID or PAL-IDs upon which the PPA is based. - iii The list of vertex points that define the PPA boundary. - d.
-For each established PPA (and PPA-ID), the Managing SAS shall maintain and share the PPA boundary with any and all other SASs. - e.
-The Managing SAS shall assign a system-wide unique PPA-ID number for each established PPA. - f.
-The PAL Holder shall coordinate with the Managing SAS to ensure that the Cluster List results in a single geographically contiguous PPA. - R2-SPU-05: Each SAS shall exchange the information related to each PPA to all SAS Administrators.
-The exchanged PPA information shall include the following: - a.
-The PPA-ID - b.
-The associated PAL-ID(s) - c.
-The PPA initiation date - d.
-The PPA termination date - e.
-The vertex points that define the PPA boundaries
+Proof of ownership (or valid lease) of a valid PAL as indicated by the PAL-ID. - b.
+A Cluster List of registered CBSDs whose coverage area is within the PPA.

+The Managing SAS shall further register the following information for the PPA:

+- c.
+The user identifier (User Registration ID (UR_ID)). - d.
+The PAL-ID or PAL-IDs upon which the PPA is based. - e.
+The list of vertex points that define the PPA boundary.

+For each established PPA (and PPA-ID), the Managing SAS shall maintain and share the PPA boundary with any and all other SASs.

+The Managing SAS shall assign a system-wide unique PPA-ID number for each established PPA.

+R2-SPU-05: PPA Database: SAS Administrators shall cooperate to define and maintain a PPA Database available to all SASs.

+The PPA Database shall contain the following information:

+- The PPA-ID

+- The associated PAL-ID(s)

+- The PPA initiation date

+- The PPA termination date

+- The vertex points that define the PPA boundaries

+- Agreed interference level for PALs if different than -80 dBm/10 MHz

-R2-SPU-06: PPA Conflict Resolution: A PPA that conflicts, overlaps or coincides with an existing PPA record associated with the same PAL shall cause the Managing SAS Administrator to reject the new or modified PPA.
+- R2-SPU-06: PPA Conflict Resolution: A PPA that conflicts, overlaps or coincides with an existing PPA record associated with the same PAL shall cause the Managing SAS Administrator to reject the new PPA.